 IF YOU GET A 404 ERROR THAT MEANS YOUR SCHOOL DISTRICT HAS BLOCKED THE WEBSITE.
 PLEASE REACH OUT TO YOUR TECH PERSON OR EMAIL YOUR DISTRICT WITH THE LINK ASKING FOR PERMISSION.

+No grading involved!
 This is a self-checking activity with an “answer bank” for each challenge that offers immediate student feedback.
 The questions are set with “answer validation,” therefore, students cannot move on to the next challenge until they answer the questions correctly.
 If you are using the activity for front loading and they have no prior knowledge, they will still be able to play!
 Students will use deductive reasoning as well as trial and error to figure out the correct answer because each challenge includes some sort of answer bank (drag and drop, drop-down menu, click and disappear etc).
 Please note: You will not be able to collect scores or data since this is a self-checking, view-only, digital activity.

 Some of the answers are NOT common knowledge, but don’t stress!
 There are only so many possible answer combinations, and some sort of “bank” is provided for every “ride.”
 Each answer bank includes just a few ‘possible’ answers per question, so if they get it wrong, they can just try a new answer.
 Example: In what year did George Washington accept an assignment to lead the Continental Army?
 Now, this may not be common knowledge but the “answer bank” has the following answers to choose from: 1745, 1775.
 Should they get the answer wrong the first time, they can guess again.
 Therefore, the question themselves are puzzles.
 In some cases, they’ll need to use deductive reasoning to determine which answer they need to change.

+How do Digital Escape Rooms work?
 All you need to do is send students the link, it’s THAT easy!

+What do I need to access the activity?
 You need access to the internet and technology devices (Chromebooks, iPads, or laptops).
 Google accounts are NOT needed! (no e-mail addresses are required) This is a DIGITAL activity only and it is NOT editable.
 Due to font sizes and interactive elements, cell phones are not recommended.

 - Teacher Guide